afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

      Estimate Est.Error l-95% CI u-95% CI  Rhat Bulk_ESS Tail_ESS
 beta    0.187     0.001    0.184    0.189 1.000     3948     1820
 ```

 We should be happy that the four chains were well-behaved ($\hat R < 1.05$).
 In addition, we can use posterior predictive checks to verify the model quality:

 ```{r}
 pp_check(m, ndraws = 100)
 ```

-which reveals that our model did a pretty good job - the simulated data (blue cloud) based on the model fit well with the original RT data:
+which shows that our model did a pretty good job - the simulated data (blue cloud) based on the model fit well with the original RT data:

 <img alt="alt_text" width="360px" src="https://afni.nimh.nih.gov/sscc/staff/gangc/pub/ppc.jpg" />

 Is there any room for model improvement?
 Remeber that we used exponentially-modified Gaussian to fit the data (distribution $\mathcal D$ in the model) at the trial level.
-You may try other distributions such as shifted log-normal (as prefered in Haies et al. (2020), but the alternative distributions such as Gaussian, Student's $t$, and (shifted) log-normal could not compete with the exponentially-modified Gaussian as illustrated in Fig. 5 of Chen et al. (2021).
-The comparisons among these models can also be quantitively assessed through leave-one-out cross-validation using the function `loo` in `brms`.
-In addition, you may also fine-tune the cross-trial variability as discussed above (and as implemented in Haines et al. (2020)).
+One may try other distributions such as shifted log-normal (as prefered in Haies et al. (2020)), Gaussian, Student's $t$, and (shifted) log-normal.
+Those alternative distributions could not compete with the exponentially-modified Gaussian as visually illustrated through posterior predictive checks as Fig. 5 in Chen et al. (2021).
+Model comparisons among these models can also be quantitively assessed through leave-one-out cross-validation using the function `loo` in `brms`.

+In addition, one may also fine-tune the cross-trial variability as discussed above (and as implemented in Haines et al. (2020)).

 We should not forget our ultimate goal: estimating test-retest reliability!
 How to extract the information from the model output?
+Here comes our finale:

 ```\{r}
 ge <- ranef(m, summary = FALSE) # extract subject-Level effects